Trip Info

 <strong>Who we are</strong> Our website address is: <a href="http://www.alpinetrav.com" target="_new" rel="noopener">http://www.alpinetrav.com</a>. <hr /> <strong>What personal data we collect and why we collect it</strong> <h3>Plugin Data Collection and Compliance</h3> This website uses plugins that may store personal information.
 These plugins comply with GDPR regulations and are designed to manage and protect your data securely.
 Below are details on what data may be collected and why: <ol> <li><strong>Contact Forms</strong> <ul> <li>When you use contact forms, the plugin may collect your name, email, and other necessary details to provide responses to your inquiries.</li> <li>This data is stored to enable us to respond to your messages effectively and is retained only as long as necessary for communication.</li> </ul> </li> <li><strong>Comments and Spam Detection</strong> <ul> <li>Comments on the site collect data shown in the form, as well as the visitor’s IP address and browser user agent string to assist in spam detection.</li> <li>This data may also be shared with an automated spam detection service.</li> </ul> </li> <li><strong>Cookies and Data Storage</strong> <ul> <li>Some plugins may set cookies to improve user experience, such as storing login information or remembering preferences.
 These cookies comply with GDPR standards and expire after a set period or upon logging out.</li> <li>Cookies specifically used by these plugins do not collect personal data unless explicitly mentioned.</li> </ul> </li> <li><strong>Embedded Content</strong> <ul> <li>Embedded content from third-party websites may behave as if the visitor has visited those external websites.
 These third-party sites might collect data and track your interaction as per their policies.</li> </ul> </li> <li><strong>Analytics</strong> <ul> <li>Some plugins may collect anonymous analytics to improve site performance.
 However, no personal information is stored unless explicitly noted, and all data complies with GDPR standards.</li> </ul> </li> </ol> <h3>How Long We Retain Your Data</h3> The collected data is stored only as long as necessary for the intended purposes, such as for communication or to improve the site experience.
 This may vary based on the plugin and specific regulatory requirements. <h3>What Rights You Have Over Your Data</h3> Under GDPR, you have the right to: <ul> <li>Access: Request a copy of the personal data we hold.</li> <li>Rectification: Correct any data we hold about you that is incorrect.</li> <li>Erasure: Request the deletion of your data, provided it is no longer necessary for regulatory or operational purposes.</li> </ul> For requests, please contact us using the information in our Contact section below. <hr /> <strong>Where We Send Your Data</strong> Visitor comments may be checked through an automated spam detection service.
 Some plugins may also send anonymized data to third parties as part of analytics or performance monitoring. <strong>How We Protect Your Data</strong> All data managed by this website and its plugins is stored securely.
 We ensure our plugins meet industry standards for encryption and data protection.
 We also regularly update our website to prevent unauthorized access.

-Highlights of the Ganja La High Pass Trek
+Ganja La High Pass Trek Highlights

 - Cross the high and challenging Ganja La Pass (5,130m).